 We’re now doing a little bit better than a 2nd Lieutenant and a college junior eating ramen in the temp army lodging.
-Going to business school and law school at Stanford will do that.
-Our current income is over $300k per year after tax.
+Going to business school and law school at Stanford helps with that part.
+Our current income is over $300k per year after-tax.
 But where was all that going?
 Unfortunately, after we left grad school we did something we had avoided during my years in the army – we let our lifestyle expand.
 Below is our spending as of December of last year:

 |Student Loan Interest||$400|